The best things to do with kids on the Sunshine Coast

 Rolling green hills (great for a picnic) lead down to where the trail begins and toilets are also located near the entrance.
 Be sure to bring everyone’s swimmers for a dip in the waterhole on a hot summer’s day.

 2. Swim at the King Beach Ocean Pool

 When my kids saw this pool, sparkling on the edge of the Pacific Ocean, they couldn’t believe their eyes – and they also couldn’t believe their luck when we told them it was free!

-Located adjacent to Kings Beach in Caloundra, this pool is the perfect place to wash off the salt water after spending a day on the sand at the guarded beach below.
+Located adjacent to Kings Beach in Caloundra, this pool is the perfect place for a quick dip sans the sands.

 3. Relax for the day at Lake Currimundi

 Lake Currimundi is like a natural water park.
-Hidden just behind the surf beach at Caloundra, the lake provides a cool, calm freshwater respite from the hot salty beach on a summer’s day.
-Plenty of shade trees line the shore, so it’s easy to set up shop in one spot and camp out for the day.
+Hidden just behind the surf beach at Caloundra, the lake provides a cool, calm, freshwater respite from the hot salty beach on a summer’s day.
+Plenty of shady trees line the shore, so it’s easy to set up shop in one spot and camp out for the day.

 Float in the crystal-clear waters or take a ride on the current that appears on the far side of the lake and washes you towards the surf.
 Older kids can do a bit of dune jumping, too.

 4. Take in the Scenery at Mary Cairncross Reserve

 This lush green 55-hectare pocket of rainforest has famous views of the Glass House Mountains, which is really enough of a reason to visit in itself.
 Add a great green lawn with a playground to keep the kids entertained while you picnic and an easy, level track through the serene reserve (perfect for pram access) and you have an epic day trip with only one necessary stop!